 Review: Puma AIM Inheritance Tax Service

-This award-winning AIM IHT service is now three years old.
+This award-winning AIM IHT service is four years old.
 It is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
 It is a discretionary investment portfolio of around 20 companies which should qualify for Business Property Relief.